chuaindia/capstone_project/README.md

 # Acknowledgments

-This is designed by **Cindy Shin**
+This is designed by
+# Cindy Shin
 GUI & Graphic Designer,
-Seoul, Korea, Republic of
+Seoul, Republic of Korea,

-I am very much thankful to her for using this awesome design.
+**I am very much thankful to her for using this awesome design.**

 memo License

 This project is MIT licensed.